 With this said, I hope that through your understanding of SCM, you’ll gain a scope of the possibilities.
 Finally, you can now understand which questions to ask your next software provider.

 The key to your success is in digitisation.
-And with SCM, that success will deliver on-time, on-budget, and on-point.
+And with a software for Supply Chain Management, that success will deliver on-time, on-budget, and on-point.